 Carrom is a 2-4 people game played on a smooth wooden board with 4 pockets.
 It is very popular in all parts of India and multiple variations of the game are played to suit the age of the players and the time available.
 Carrom is now played widely across the globe.
 Various tournaments are played all year round.

 How to Play:

 The carrom board is a square board with 4 pockets on the 4 corners of the board.
-A base line from which players make their shots is drawn on the board.
-The game is played using wooden/acrylic disc like coins also known as Goti.
+A baseline from which players make their shots are drawn on the board.
+The game is played using wooden/acrylic discs like coins also known as Goti.
 There are 19 gotis – 9 black, 9 white and 1 red.
 The red goti is known as the queen and carries more points than others.
 The goal of the game is to sink the gotis in the pockets using a bigger acrylic disc known as striker.
 The gotis are worth some points and the player with the maximum points/score is declared the winner.

 A great deal of hand-eye coordination is needed in order to play a game of carrom.
 It also requires practice and determination.
 This is a popular family game that creates bonding with people of all ages.
 This game enhances skills like counting and visual perception in children.